First, congratulations, you are a perceptive parent and trying to find solutions to help your teenager be mentally healthier.

 Is your teen getting at least eight to nine hours of sleep a night?
 (Again, are they glued to TV, phones and iPad – can’t shut the brain off?)
 Are they going to bed at a decent time when they have to wake up for school the next day?

 Answer the above questions honestly before continuing.
 Really think about the bad stress… there can be environmental factors (anything going on at home between parent (s), being bullied at school, a teacher etc.) social media bulling, an injury causing ongoing hospital, doctor visits and disrupting “normal life?”
-Carefully pay attention to red flags, teens are able to deceive to hide depression.
+Carefully pay attention to red flags, teens can deceive to hide depression.
 This isn’t an ill intent but usually happens if they feel shame, fear or embarrassment.

 1. First talk with your teen – communication is key